Getting started

 1. create an admin user within Beyondcron using bc-cli

-root# sudo -u bc-daemon /usr/local/bin/bc-cli --admin
+username% sudo -u bc-daemon /usr/local/bin/bc-cli --admin

 BeyondCron % user add username